metrumresearchgroup/example-models/README.md

-Torsten 0.83
+Torsten 0.84
 ------------

 <b> Torsten </b> is a library of C++ functions that support applications of Stan in Pharmacometrics.
-The current prototype provides:
+The current version provides:
 * Analytical solution for the one and two linear compartment model with a first-order absorption
 * Matrix exponential solution for a general linear compartment model
 * Numerical solution for general compartment model using built-in integrators: